fangq/mcx/mcxlab/README.txt

                        simultaneously simulated; only works for 'pattern'
                        source, see cfg.srctype='pattern' for details
                        Example <demo_photon_sharing.m>
-       cfg.omega: source modulation frequency (rad/s) for RF replay, 2*pi*f
-       cfg.srciquv: 1x4 vector [I,Q,U,V], Stokes vector of the incident light
+       cfg.srcid:      when multiple sources are defined, if srcid is -1, each source is separately simulated; if set to 0, all source solution are summed; if set to a positive number starting from 1, only the specified source is simulated; default to 0 cfg.omega: source modulation frequency (rad/s) for RF replay, 2*pi*f cfg.srciquv: 1x4 vector [I,Q,U,V], Stokes vector of the incident light
                     I: total light intensity (I >= 0)